Transamerica Redwood Park

 1908 Cistern Circles

-Over 170 gold-painted circles on San Francisco streets mark underground cisterns built after the 1906 earthquake.
-Each holds thousands of gallons of emergency water for firefighting, and they’re still in active use.
+Over 170 gold-painted or brick circles on San Francisco streets mark underground cisterns built after the 1906 earthquake.
+Each holds 75,000 to 200,000 gallons of emergency firefighting water, and they’re still in active use.

 Lincoln Park Steps